 Inside Loewe Fall/Winter 2026

-Loewe Fall/Winter 2026 collection marks the second runway presentation under the house’s new creative leadership.
-Following the departure of Jonathan Anderson, creative directors Jack McCollough and Lazaro Hernandez—best known for founding Proenza Schouler—have begun reshaping the identity of the Spanish luxury house.
+Loewe Fall Winter 2026 is the second runway presentation under the house’s new creative leadership.
+After Jonathan Anderson’s departure, Jack McCollough and Lazaro Hernandez — best known as the founders of Proenza Schouler — have begun reshaping the identity of the Spanish luxury house.

 Their approach is neither abrupt nor theatrical.
-Instead, it unfolds gradually, through silhouette, color, and the careful recalibration of Loewe’s design language.
+It unfolds gradually, through silhouette, color, and the careful recalibration of Loewe’s design language.

-Loewe Fall/Winter 2026 runway suggested a brand entering a new phase—one that retains Loewe’s experimental spirit while grounding it more firmly in product and wearability.
+The Fall Winter 2026 runway suggests a brand entering a new phase — one that retains Loewe’s experimental spirit while grounding it more firmly in product and wearability.

-Rather than staging a dramatic reinvention, McCollough and Hernandez appear to be constructing something subtler: a Loewe that balances artistic playfulness with commercial clarity.
-The shift is not presented as a break from the past, but as a controlled evolution.
+Rather than staging a dramatic reinvention, McCollough and Hernandez are constructing something subtler.
+A Loewe that balances artistic playfulness with commercial clarity.
+The shift is not a break from the past, but a controlled evolution.

 For over a decade, Jonathan Anderson positioned Loewe as one of fashion’s most intellectually adventurous houses.
 His collections frequently blurred the line between fashion and contemporary art, introducing surreal proportions, conceptual garments, and sculptural experimentation.

-Under the new creative directors, the house appears to be shifting toward a slightly different emphasis.
+Under the new creative directors, the house is shifting toward a different emphasis.

-The experimentation remains—but it is now channeled through garments that feel more immediately wearable and structurally coherent.
+The experimentation remains, but it’s now channeled through garments that feel more immediately wearable and structurally coherent.

-Fall 2026 therefore reads less like a conceptual manifesto and more like a recalibration of the brand’s foundations.
-The focus moves from spectacle to structure: coats, knitwear, dresses, and tailoring that articulate a clearer product identity.
+Fall 2026 reads less like a conceptual manifesto and more like a recalibration of the brand’s foundations.
+The focus moves from spectacle to structure — coats, knitwear, dresses, and tailoring that articulate a clearer product identity.

-The runway itself—coated in a vivid yellow floor—immediately set the visual tone.
+The runway itself — coated in a vivid yellow floor — set the visual tone immediately.
 Against this bright backdrop, garments appeared in striking hues:

 - Emerald green coats